 - If you are planning to serve a meal family-style, you’ll need larger tables and smaller centerpieces.
 This type of food service often requires multiple serving platters on each table.

 - Leave space in the car for all the stuff at the end of the night!
 Someone in your family will most likely be going home with: Leftover décor, signage, gifts, marriage license, leftover food, cake top, and any leftover liquor if you purchased it directly.
 This can suck up quite a bit of space in any vehicle.

 I could write a whole blog on how money adds up faster than you can imagine.
 But I wanted to point out one particular thing here, as it relates to Money and Time.
 Please, PLEASE, ensure that the toasts are brief.
 We know your Best Man and Maid of Honor love you, but for heaven’s sake, no one wants to listen to a speech that is longer than it needs to be.
 Especially if you have a band.
 Here’s a little math for you:

 Let’s say you hired a band that charges $6000 for a 4-hour reception.
 That’s theoretically $1500 per hour.
 (Not really, because you’re also paying for their rehearsal time, admin fees, talent, etc. – but just go with me on this.)
 And let’s say your Best Man gives a 20-minute speech.
 Sounds ridiculous, right?
-It happens more often than you’d think.
+It happens all too often!
 Well, that hilarious, heartfelt, sappy speech just cost you a whopping $500 of your band’s time!
 That’s precious time that you could be spending on the dance floor, proving to your guests that the Best Man was totally wrong when he insulted your dancing skills during his drawn-out speech.